richa2762000/richa2762000/README.md

 - 👋 Hi, I’m Richa Chachan
 - 👀 I’m interested in frontend web development
-- Web application developer with around 2 years of experience in JAVASCRIPT,HTML,CSS,BOOTSTRAP,REACT.JS,ANGULAR.
+-I'm an experienced web developer with over 2+ years of hands-on experience and a strong focus on the frontend.
+Expertise in developing responsive and visually appealing user interfaces.
+Strong problem-solving skills and a desire to keep up with the latest web development tools.
 - 📫 How to reach me - you can reach me with the help of my LinkedIn profile "https://www.linkedin.com/in/richa-chachan"

 <!---